Change case in several cells at once - !SEMTools for Excel

 One click turns the first letters of sentences from lowercase to uppercase:

-Sentence case: start with capital in Excel
+Sentence case: start each sentence with capital in Excel

 Fix sentence case by starting each sentence with a capital letter